Korneliia08/Rayal-Park/README.md

 * it is a responsive website,
 * made some animations using transform
 * made using samantic tegs
+* using small library AOS to animate elements on page during scroll.

  # "HEADER" component